 Hall honoring racist at Winthrop University vandalized again

 ROCK HILL, S.C.
-(AP) — Officials say that for the second time in recent months, someone calling attention to the racist past of old-South politician “Pitchfork Ben” Tillman has vandalized Winthrop University’s Tillman Hall.
+(AP) — For the second time in recent months, someone calling attention to the racist past of old-South politician “Pitchfork Ben” Tillman has vandalized Winthrop University’s Tillman Hall, university officials said Monday.

 Authorities wouldn’t detail exactly what the graffiti found Monday said.
-But in a written statement, university President Dan Mahony thanked workers for remove it quickly.
+But in a written statement, President Dan Mahony thanked workers for moving so quickly to remove it.

 In July, someone threw paint on a portrait of Tillman inside the building.

 Tillman, who served as South Carolina’s governor and U.S. senator, was an avowed racist who bragged about the 1876 election-season massacre of black people in Hamburg and worked to keep African-Americans from voting.
 Tillman helped develop Winthrop and Clemson universities.

 Also on Monday, Winthrop released a statement from provost Debra Boyd, who is working with a group that’s considering what to do next about Tillman Hall in the larger context of how the university deals with racial issues.
 A similar group has been created at Clemson too.